agadient/CTF/tokyo/README.md

 Program received signal SIGSEGV (fault address 0x0)
 ```

 Luckily, both RCX and RDX are NULL at the time of the crash!
-So, all we have to do is write the one\_gadget located at offset 0xe2383 to the location of the function pointer, 0x7ffff7fc76c8, in libc and we will get a shell!
+All we have to do is write the one\_gadget located at offset 0xe2383 to the location of the function pointer (0x7ffff7fc76c8) in libc and we will get a shell!

 That's it!
 From here, you just run the script and get a flag!
 TWCTF{Pudding_Pudding_Pudding_purintoehu}